aarav2703/churnXGB_prod/README.md

 It also keeps simple heuristic baselines for comparison.

-The main decision scores are:
+The two main decision scores are:

 - `policy_ml = churn_prob * value_pos`
 - `policy_net_benefit = expected_retained_value - expected_cost`

+I kept both because they answer slightly different questions.

-`policy_ml` is useful when you mainly care about risk times value.
+`policy_ml` is the cleaner "risk times value" score.

-`policy_net_benefit` is useful when you want a cost-aware ranking under a targeting budget.
+`policy_net_benefit` is the more business-facing score because it tries to account for intervention cost and expected retained value.

+That is also why the project uses budgeted decision metrics in addition to standard classification metrics.

-## Calibration
+## Why Calibration Was Added

-This repo now calibrates probabilities before deployment.
+One of the biggest upgrades was probability calibration.

-That matters because this system uses predicted probabilities inside downstream ranking and policy calculations.
-If the probabilities are poorly calibrated, the decision layer gets noisier even if the rank ordering looks okay.
+I added it because the project does not use predicted probabilities only for reporting.
+It uses them inside downstream targeting logic.
+That means poorly calibrated probabilities can hurt the decision layer even when ranking still looks decent.

+What changed:

+- the training pipeline fits a calibrator after the base model
+- the promoted model artifact stores calibration information
+- scoring uses calibrated probabilities by default
+- evaluation keeps both raw and calibrated comparisons

 From the latest verified run: